 Funded by / Ownership

 According to the website, The Federalist is a wholly independent division of FDRLST Media.
-The website is funded through online advertising as well as paid subscriptions to newsletters.
+The website is funded through online advertising and paid subscriptions to newsletters.

-The Federalist is a news and opinion website that reports with a right wing bias that typically favors the right and denigrates the left.
-There is frequent use of loaded emotional language such as this: The New York Times’ Hit Piece On Mike Pence Is Anti-Christian Bigotry, Plain And Simple.
-In general, The Federalist sources all of their information to credible mainstream outlets, however they sometimes use sources that we have rated mixed for factual reporting such as the Daily Caller.
+The Federalist is a news and opinion website that reports with a right-wing bias that typically favors the right and denigrates the left.
+There is the frequent use of loaded emotional language: The New York Times Hit Piece On Mike Pence Is Anti-Christian Bigotry, Plain And Simple.
+In general, The Federalist sources all of their information from credible mainstream outlets; however, they sometimes use sources that we have rated mixed for factual reporting, such as the Daily Caller.

-According to an article from the left leaning Daily Beast, The Federalist was openly critical on Donald Trump before he won the election, but has since become a strong supporter of his Presidency and agenda.
+According to an article from the left-leaning Daily Beast, The Federalist was openly critical of Donald Trump before he won the election but has become a strong supporter of his Presidency and agenda.
 Further, In November 2017, The Federalist came under criticism from both conservatives and liberals for publishing an opinion piece by Ouachita Baptist University philosopher Tully Borland defending Roy Moore’s dating of teenagers while he was in his 30s and arguing that such behavior was “not without some merit if one wants to raise a large family.”

-Overall, we rate The Federalist Right Biased based on story selection that favors the right and High (on thin ice) for factual reporting.
-(8/8/2016) Updated (D. Van Zandt 8/10/2018)
+Overall, we rate The Federalist as Questionable and far-Right Biased based on story selection and editorial positions that always favor the right and promotion of propaganda, conspiracy theories, and numerous failed fact checks.
+(8/8/2016) Updated (D. Van Zandt 12/08/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.